Larry Beinfest: General manager of Marlins

-Prior to the 2006 season, Beinfest re-tooled the Marlins' roster by acquiring numerous talented young players via trades, the Rule 5 draft, and free agency.
-He traded for Hanley Ramírez, Aníbal Sánchez, Ricky Nolasco and others.
-Ramirez went on to become the 2006 NL Rookie of the Year, the second NL Rookie of the Year Beinfest has acquired via trade during his tenure (also Willis in 2003).
-Sanchez tossed the fourth no-hitter in Marlins' history on September 6, 2006 blanking the Arizona Diamondbacks at then Dolphin Stadium.
+Prior to the 2006 season, Beinfest re-tooled the Marlins' roster by acquiring numerous players via trades, the Rule 5 draft, and free agency.
+He traded for Hanley Ramírez, Aníbal Sánchez, Ricky Nolasco, and others.
+Ramirez became the 2006 NL Rookie of the Year, and the second NL Rookie of the Year.
+Beinfest was acquired via trade during his tenure (as was Willis in 2003).
+Sanchez tossed the fourth no-hitter in the Marlins' history on September 6, 2006, blanking the Arizona Diamondbacks at Dolphin Stadium.
 Sanchez was also one of four rookie pitchers on the Marlins to win 10+ games in 2006, along with Nolasco, Josh Johnson, and Scott Olsen, making the Marlins the first team ever to have four rookie pitchers record 10 wins in a season.
 Beinfest selected Dan Uggla in the December 2005 Rule 5 draft.

 In 2006, Uggla established the Major League record for home runs by a rookie second baseman and became the first player in Major League history to be selected to the MLB All Star Game the season after he was taken in the Rule 5 draft.
 Uggla was honored as the NL's Most Outstanding Rookie by Major League Baseball's players.

 During Beinfest's tenure, the Marlins have posted all but one of their top single-season win totals (91 in 2003, 2nd; 87 in 2009, 3rd; 84 in 2008, 4th; and 83 in 2004 and 2005, tied for 5th).

-President of Baseball Operations
+President of baseball operations

-On September 29, 2007, the Marlins promoted Beinfest to President, Baseball Operations.
-During the 2008 season, Beinfest signed Hanley Ramírez to a six-year $70 million contract extension that runs through 2014 and was the richest contract in Marlins' franchise history until the Jose Reyes signing on December 7, 2011.
+On September 29, 2007, the Marlins promoted Beinfest to president of baseball operations.
+During the 2008 season, Beinfest signed Hanley Ramírez to a six-year $70 million contract extension that runs through 2014 and was the richest contract in Marlins' franchise history until Jose Reyes signed on December 7, 2011.
 Following the 2009 season, Chris Coghlan, whom Beinfest drafted in the first round of the 2006 First-Year Player Draft, won the 2009 NL Rookie of the Year award and became the third player acquired by Beinfest to win the award.
-On January 14, 2010, Beinfest and the Marlins reached an agreement with Josh Johnson on a four-year $39 million contract that is the most lucrative contract for a pitcher in Marlins' history and the first multi-year contract for a Marlins pitcher since Loria became owner in 2002.
+On January 14, 2010, Beinfest and the Marlins reached an agreement with Josh Johnson on a four-year, $39 million contract that is the most lucrative contract for a pitcher in the Marlins' history and the first multi-year contract for a Marlins pitcher since Loria became owner in 2002.